aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/README.md

 The following reference design types are included in the roles default variables:

 - l3ls-evpn: Layer 3 Leaf Spine with VXLAN EVPN
-- mpls: MPLS Core with MPLS EVPN, VPN-IPv4, VPN-IPv6
+- mpls (BETA): MPLS Core with MPLS EVPN, VPN-IPv4, VPN-IPv6

 ### Layer 3 Leaf Spine with VXLAN EVPN